-Our core moral purpose is encapsulated in the vision statement for the school: Learning at the heart, igniting possibility!
 Our focus is on learning not just within and across subject areas but also the personal development of all learners who attend our school.
 We strive to inspire all learners to go beyond what they consider possible for themselves, to experience and try new things and to realise all aspects of their potential.
 There is no glass ceiling put on any of our learners; we wish to ignite a passion for learning and for life that will remain with them as they move on to their next phase of the learning journey elsewhere.